muhark/nn-tutorial/part1/planning.md

         - Architectures for sequences: RNNs and Transformers.
     - tl;dr (One-Slide Version)
         - _Neural networks are basically nested regression models with discontinuities_.
-        - _Backpropogation is a technique that allows us to calculate the loss gradient of every parameter in a network_.
+        - _Backpropagation is a technique that allows us to calculate the loss gradient of every parameter in a network_.
         - _Loss gradients link each parameter to the overall accuracy of the model_.
         - _Stochastic gradient descent is an algorithm for updating parameters using loss gradients to improve accuracy_.
         - _By combining lots of regressions and introducing regressions, we can learn increasingly complex patterns in data_.